Finance

 • Write down all trade activities in a trading journal and frequently analyze them.
 Make sure to account for all your activities in detail and not be shy to include if you executed any rule mistakenly.

 If done correctly, the above steps can be valuable for developing a profitable scalping strategy.
 Some of the steps are the same for every trading strategy like journaling.
-Keeping a journal will help you to track your trading performance and quickly spot inconsistencies you want to improve in the future.
+Keeping a journal will help you track your trading performance and quickly spot inconsistencies you want to improve in the future.

 Key Takeaways